Atlanta Pride

-Atlanta Pride, also colloquially (and formerly) called the Atlanta Gay Pride Festival, is a week-long annual lesbian, gay, bisexual, transgender, queer (LGBTQ) pride festival held in Atlanta, Georgia (United States).
-Established in 1971, it is one of the oldest and largest pride festivals in the United States.
-According to the Atlanta Pride Committee, as of 2017, attendance had continually grown to around 300,000.
-Originally held in June, Atlanta Pride has been held in October every year since 2008, typically on a weekend closest to National Coming Out Day.
+Atlanta Pride, formerly the Atlanta Gay Pride Festival, is a week-long annual lesbian, gay, bisexual, transgender, and queer (LGBTQ) pride festival held in Atlanta, Georgia.
+Established in 1971, it is the oldest Pride event in the American South and has grown to become the largest free Pride festival in the United States.

+According to the Atlanta Pride Committee, the multi-day festival draws over 350,000 attendees annually, with its centerpiece parade attracting more than 100,000 spectators.
+Originally held in June to commemorate the Stonewall riots, the event has been held in October since 2008, typically during the weekend closest to National Coming Out Day.